-In 2014-15, the 15 Rural Research and Development Corporations (RDCs) invested around $580 million per year in RD&E to improve the profitability and sustainability of rural industries and communities.
+In 2017-18, the 15 Rural Research and Development Corporations (RDCs) invested around $750 million in RD&E to improve the profitability and sustainability of rural industries and communities.
 The funding is a combination of levies on production paid by producers, and contributions from government, paid by taxpayers.

 As managers and stewards of this money on behalf of the government and industry, it is imperative that the RDCs are fully accountable and transparent for expenditures, and able to demonstrate the impact and performance of the work they do.

 To assist this program all RDCs support and have implemented a set of guidelines for impact assessment (updated 2018).
 See below for the links to these documents, along with a companion document that outlines key changes made in the most recent update.
 Individual evaluations undertaken by the RDCs can be explored through our catalogue.

 In 2016 the Council of Rural RDCs commissioned Agtrans Research and Consulting, AgEconPlus Consulting and EconSearch to review the completed evaluations and generate an aggregated analysis of the results.
 The report from this project is available now: 161021 CRRDC Cross-RDC Impact Assessment 2010-2015 [FINAL REPORT].